When is a car too old to drive?

 Keep up With Regular Maintenance

 If you want to keep your vehicle on the road longer, perhaps the best way is to follow routine maintenance guidelines.
 Most people know to get the oil and filters changed regularly, but it can be easy to fall behind on the schedule.
-In addition to oil changes, getting timing belts changed, rotating and replacing tires, and monitoring brake pads and rotors for wear and tear will go a long way towards keeping your car running smoothly.

 Your car’s manufacturer has determined how often each procedure is needed, so hang on to your owner’s manual.
 If you bought your car used and the manual is missing, there are plenty of resources online to find the information you need.
 When your vehicle begins to show signs of wear or breakdown, address the repairs as soon as possible.
 Saving money on maintenance in the short run can end up costing you much more down the road.